hashicorp/terraform/website/source/intro/getting-started/provision.html.md

 54.192.26.128
 ```

-It contains the IP, just ask we asked!
+It contains the IP, just as we asked!

 ## Failed Provisioners and Tainted Resources